 Just like last year I took a break after the Classics and am now returning to racing again on May 1.
 Even though I am still preparing for the highlights in the second half of the season, I will try to be at the start of the Radklassiker in Frankfurt in my best possible form.
-The race is always something special to me, first of all because it is in Germany, and I enjoy presenting myself to my homeland fans.

 My legs are good, I got over the cobbles well and am now looking forward to the next weekends with Flanders and Roubaix.
 After I took it a little easy after Paris-Nice, the muscles are coming slowly back into form and hopefully will stay there ;-) At Harelbeke I could finish in the first chase group.
 There was no top result.